aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 If you want to add a document header or footer programmatically, the easiest way is to use the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class to do it.

-The following code example shows how to add a header into a document:
+The following code example shows how to add a header or footer into a document:

-EXAMPLE
+EXAMPLE //CreateHeaderFooter

 ## Specify Header or Footer Options